-NUMERATOR GUIDANCE:
+NUMERATOR GUIDANCE

-This measure evaluates the proportion of at-risk patients who have received a one-time screening for Hepatitis C Virus (HCV).
+This measure evaluates the proportion of patients who are active injection drug users, who receive screening for Hepatitis C Virus (HCV).
 In order to meet the measure, the reporting provider must have the laboratory test result present in the patient's medical record.
 On occasion, providers will view HCV screening results that were performed elsewhere and therefore the results are not present in the EHR in a structured format.
 To allow such tests to be applied to this measure, they should be entered into the EHR as a laboratory test in a manner consistent with the EHR in use.
-If the specific LOINC code of the test is not known, the entry should use the more generic LOINC Panel code which is included in the HCV test value sets as outlined below:
+If the specific LOINC code of the test is not known, the entry should use the more generic LOINC code which is present in the HCV test value sets as outlined below:

-If the provider does not know the exact HCV RNA test performed elsewhere, report the generic LOINC HCV RNA Panel code 75888-8, found in the value set titled, "HCV RNA Test".
+If the provider does not know the exact HCV RNA test performed elsewhere, report the generic LOINC HCV RNA Panel Code, 75888-8, found in the value set titled, "HCV RNA Test".

-If the provider does not know the exact HCV Antibody test performed elsewhere, report the generic LOINC HCV Ab Panel code, 75886-2, found in the value set titled, "HCV Antibody Test".
+If the provider does not know the exact HCV Antibody test performed elsewhere, report the generic LOINC HCV Ab Panel code, 75886-2, found in the value set title, "HCV Antibody Test".